-- 1) Check the weight, length, width and height of the truck referring to the chapter 8, specifications when you are going to hoist the truck. - ▲ Before loading the truck, battery must be removed.
-Refer to page 7-22 for a safe battery removal.
+- 1) Check the specification of the truck when you are going to hoist the truck. - ▲ Before loading the truck, battery must be removed.
+Refer to page 7-21 for a safe battery removal.

-- Use long wire rope and stay to keep the distance with the machine as it should avoid touching with the truck body. - 3) Put a rubber plate where the wire rope contact with the truck's body to prevent damage. - 4) Place crane on the proper place. - 5) Install the wire rope and stay like the illustration. - ▲ Make sure wire rope is proper size. - ▲ The wrong hoisting method or installation of wire rope can cause damage to driver and truck. - ▲ Do not load abruptly. - ▲ Keep area clear of personnel.

-- ▲ Do not install the wire to unsafe position such as forks, carriage, head guard, counterweight, lifting hole or towing pin, etc..
-It can cause serious damage to driver and truck. - ▲ If there is any problem to lift a truck, please contact your dealer. - ▲ Perform the lifting service with skilled service man.
+- Use long wire rope and stay to keep the distance with the machine as it should avoid touching with the truck body. - Put a rubber plate where the wire rope contact with the truck's body to prevent damage. - 4) Place crane on the proper place. - 5) Install the wire rope and stay like the illustration. - ▲ Make sure wire rope is proper size. - ▲ The wrong hoisting method or installation of wire rope can cause damage to driver and truck. - ▲ Do not load abruptly. - ▲ Keep area clear of personnel. - ▲ Recommend to manufacture the stays separately as per lifting conditions. - ▲ Do not install the wire to unsafe position such as forks, carriage, head guard, counterweight, lifting hole or towing pin, etc..
+It can cause serious damage to driver and truck. - Alf there is any problem to lift a truck, please contact your dealer. - A Perform the lifting service with skilled service man.